getslash/slash/doc/configuration.rst

 Slash uses a hierarchical configuration structure provided by `Confetti <https://github.com/vmalloc/confetti>`_.
 The configuration values are addressed by their full path (e.g. ``debug.enabled``, meaning the value called 'enabled' under the branch 'debug').

+.. note:: You can inspect the current paths, defaults and docs for Slash's configuration via the ``slash list-config`` command from your shell

 Several ways exist to modify configuration values.